typhnz/GroupieTracker/README.md

 ## Features we'll improve in V2

-In the next version we would like to add functional filters, a functional search bar.
-In addition we would like to add a link that would go directly to deezer or spotify, from the artist's characteristics page.
+In the future we want to add a functionnal search bar, we also want to add the paging because we don't have enought time and don't know how to do it.
+With more time we probably have it.
+Actually we don't have the map on the details page, but on a clickable link.